Ram4169/Infotechtion-SPFx/README.md

 3. Select a row to perform delete operation

-## It has CI-CD Pipiline implementation which deploy the solution to SharePoint site app catalog
+## It has CI-CD Pipiline implementation which deploy the solution to SharePoint site collection app catalog

+1. Once you push the changes to main branch, the workflow trigger and add the solution to app catalog
+2. It uses site collection Admin username and password to authenticate to site and perform deployment using PnP PowerShell